Tune

 Outcomes & Results

-While time constraints meant design decisions were guided by observation and intuition rather than validated research, I'd love to build on this with proper user testing in future iterations.
+While time constraints meant design decisions were guided by observation and intuition rather than validated research, I plan to build on this with proper user testing in future iterations.

-The positive reception was validation that the problem was real, and that Tune was a meaningful step toward solving it.
+The positive reception was validation that the problem was real, and that Tune was a meaningful step in the right direction.